onflow/ccf/ccf_specs.md

 - Compact encoding.
 Smaller encoded size is produced by:
   - CBOR's data model with CBOR Preferred Serialization, which produces more compact encoding than JSON.
-  - Separate encoding of Cadence types and values to avoid repeatedly encoding the same Cadence type info unecessarily.
+  - Separate encoding of Cadence types and values to avoid repeatedly encoding the same Cadence type info unnecessarily.

 - Compact communications.
 Detachable Cadence type info allows CCF-based protocols to optionally avoid resending the same Cadence type info for all messages matching that type.
 CCF-based protocols can cache and uniquely identify a Cadence type so it can be matched to Cadence value (such as an event) during decoding.

 - Deterministic encoding.
 CCF uses CBOR's Preferred Serialization to achieve deterministic encoding.
-Other parts of CBOR's Core Determinisitic Encoding Requirements are not needed by this specification.
+Other parts of CBOR's Core Deterministic Encoding Requirements are not needed by this specification.

 - Early detection of malformed data.
 CCF decoders can detect and reject malformed data without creating Cadence objects.
 CCF decoders can detect malformed data without having Cadence type info.
 If data is not malformed, then CCF decoders can proceed to detect and reject invalid CCF data as described in this document.